dankamongmen/notcurses/CONTRIBUTING.md

 Run `make test` with your changes, and ensure all tests pass.
 Run `notcurses-demo` as well, if you changes are to the core library or the demo code.

+## C standard
+Notcurses targets the ISO C11 standard.
+This means you should avoid using GNU C extensions as they might not work outside GCC/Clang.
+To verify your code standard compliance on GCC and Clang you can complile with `-std=c11 -pedantic` command line arguments.